MULTOO-3DPrinter/MULTOO_3D_Printer/MT3X/Firmware/Motherboard/README.md

 When the screen is successfully connected to the printer, proceed as follows, `Info` -> `Menu` -> `Settings` -> `Info`,
 Check the time displayed in the System item.
-For example, the display content is, `Marlin 2.0.6.1 (Aug 5 2021 00:06:10)`
+For example, the display content is, `Marlin 2.0.6.1.12 (Sep 18 2021 00:06:10)`

 If the time is different from the time of the previous version, it means the update was successful.
+The version number will also change at the same time.
+`Marlin 2.0.6.1` is the major version number.
+`.12` is the minor version number.
+This version is released and revised by us.